 Lawson Lewis Blakers is able to offer expertise in all aspects of Charity Law from advice as to the best way to form a Charity to assisting with all aspects of charity business such as land transactions, employment issues and so on.

 Charities enjoy a special status.
-They receive tax advantages and in exchange (save in the case of charities with an income of under £5,000 per annum) accept regulation by the Charity Commission.
+They receive tax advantages and in exchange (save in the case of charities with an income of under £5,000 per annum, or charitable incorporated organisations) accept regulation by the Charity Commission.

 A charity should:-